anuragal/yolov3_custom_dataset/README.md

 7. Share the link to your GitHub project with the steps as mentioned above
 8. Share the link of your YouTube video

+## About YoloV3

+`You only look once`, or YOLO, is one of the faster object detection algorithms out there.
+Though it is no longer the most accurate object detection algorithm, it is a very good choice when you need real-time detection, without loss of too much accuracy

+YOLOv3 is the latest variant of a popular object detection algorithm YOLO.
+The model recognizes 80 different objects in images and videos, but most importantly it is super fast and nearly as accurate as Single Shot MultiBox (SSD)

+YOLO approaches the object detection problem in a completely different way then R-CNN.
+It forwards the whole image only once through the network

 ## Class: `eyeglasses`

 Downloaded [500 pictures](https://github.com/anuragal/yolov3_custom_dataset/tree/master/data/customdata) having eyeglasses in them.
 Pictures include only eyeglasses, people wearing eyeglasses & animals wearing eyeglasses.